devtron-labs/tutorials/content/docs/workflow-editor.md

 ![Create new workflow](/post_build.jpg)

 Key | Description
 -----|-----
 `Post-build Stages` |  Scripts to be executed after building image `Advanced Configurations` | Arguments for CI

-## Running Test Cases using `devtron.ci.yaml`
+## Running Test cases using `devtron.ci.yaml`

-User can run the "Test Cases" using the script `or` by mentioning the "Test Cases" in `devtron.ci.yaml` file in the source git repository.
+User can run the Test case using the Devtron Dashboard `or` by including the Test cases in `devtron.ci.yaml` file in the source git repository.
 For reference, check: [https://github.com/kumarnishant/getting-started-nodejs/blob/master/devtron-ci.yaml](https://github.com/kumarnishant/getting-started-nodejs/blob/master/devtron-ci.yaml)

 The test cases given in the script will run before the Test Cases given in the  `devtron.ci.yaml`

-Click on Create Pipeline to create the  pipeline

 <br />